nascent-works/nascent-works.github.io/_jobs/2021-07-07-project-manager.markdown

 * Ability to prioritize and manage work for a team
 * Ability to work across multiple projects and multiple locations
 * Analytical and problem solving skills
-* Excellent knowledge of Lithuanian and English languages
+* Excellent knowledge of English languages

 ### We offer: